'Tennessee Waltz' Trivia

 *In 2009 The Nashville Music Garden placed 'Tennessee Waltz Rose' in the garden.

-*In 2013 Redd's original manuscript of ‘Tennessee Waltz’ was given to University of Tennessee's Natalie L. Haslam Music Center.
+*In 2013 Redd's original manuscript of ‘Tennessee Waltz’ was given to University of Tennessee's, Natalie L. Haslam Music Center, where it hangs today.

 *'Tennessee Waltz' was concurrently #1 on the pop, country and R&B charts, a feat no other artist in recording history.